MuhammadArsalan1011/Pexel-Clone-Website-Project/README.md

 This project was created as part of a practice exercise to develop a visually stunning and functional web interface.
 It emphasizes:
 - **Clean code organization**: HTML and CSS structured for readability and reusability.
-- **User experience design**: Focused on creating an intuitive and engaging interface.
+- **User experience design**: Focused on creating an intuitive and engaging experience.
+- **User interface design**: Focused on creaton of exact clone interface of Pexels website.
 - **Responsive web development**: Ensuring usability on a variety of devices and screen resolutions.

 ---